- What is a Public Defender?

 The ultimate decision about what to do with a case rests squarely in

-she will enter a plea of guilty or no contest.
+she will accept a plea deal and enter a plea of guilty or no contest.

 and a probation officer for a felony charge, to determine if some type

-of settlement can be reached without going to a jury trial.
+of settlement (plea bargain) can be reached without going to trial.
 By this

-time, more detailed information about the case has been developed by
+time, more detailed information about the criminal case has been developed by

-the attorneys (usually through independent investigation) and a more
+the attorneys (usually through independent investigations) and a more

 in-depth, detailed conversation will occur about the relative strengths